-In grievances involving administrative matters, the student should attempt to resolve the complaint on an informal basis by consulting with the responsible administrator.
-If necessary, the student should proceed through the levels of director, dean, chief academic officer and college president.
-At the Sam Wolf Granite City Campus, the dean of Technical Education may be consulted.
-At the Red Bud Campus, contact the appropriate department chairperson.
+administrative matters, the student should attempt to resolve the complaint on an informal basis by consulting with the responsible administrator.
+If no resolution is reached, the student should then proceed through through the following chain of command: Department Associate Director, Director, or Chief Student Services Officer.

-A complaint becomes formal when it is submitted in writing by the complainant.
+A complaint becomes a formal grievance when it is submitted in writing by the complainant.
 Grievances should be submitted in writing at each level of authority within 10 school days of the action being grieved or within 10 school days of the decision being appealed.
-Written response normally will be made to the grievant within 10 school days unless circumstances require additional time for consideration.
+Written response normally will be made to the grievant/student within 15 school days unless circumstances require additional time for consideration.
 Grievances may not be appealed to the SWIC Board of Trustees.

-Grade appeals are considered a special category of student
+Grade appeals are considered a special category of student grievance.

-grievance.
 A student who wishes to appeal a grade must contact his or her instructor within 30 calendar days after the start of the regular semester (fall, spring or summer) following the recording of the disputed grade.
-If the student is not satisfied with the instructor's response, then he or she must contact the relevant department chair/coordinator in writing within the following 10 school days.
+If the student is not satisfied with the instructor's response, then they must contact the relevant department chair/coordinator in writing within the following 10 school days.
+If an instructor is unavailable because, for example, they are away from campus for the summer, then the student must submit their grade appeal to the relevant department chair/coordinator or dean within the 30-day time period.